The Short Answer:

 UI Thread Utilization

-In order to record all interactions on the page, fs.js captures most common event types (e.g., mouse, keyboard, resize, DOM mutations, and so forth) at the top level.
+In order to capture all interactions on the page, fs.js captures most common event types (e.g., mouse, keyboard, resize, DOM mutations, and so forth) at the top level.
 To avoid interfering with the page, these event handlers must do the minimum possible work and return control to the browser’s event loop.
 To this end, they all simply add events to an in-memory queue to be processed later.
 To get a sense for what this means in practice, see the following Chrome timeline graph:

 Outgoing Event-Queue Processing

-When it’s time to upload a set of events to the server, the recording script has to process the outgoing event queue, which can of course be a bit more expensive than just enqueueing an event.
+When it’s time to upload a set of events to the server, the data capture script has to process the outgoing event queue, which can of course be a bit more expensive than just enqueueing an event.
 For the vast majority of cases, however, this takes very little time.
 Here’s a typical case:

 Here we see two timers being fired (which is part of the throttling process), the latter of which results in a request being made to the server.
 All told, this process takes approximately 1ms, again far below the user-visible threshold.